ROOT™ Periodontal & Implant Centers

 • Proactively prevent or reduce the progression of gum disease

-• Risk of irritation or inflammation of your gums is significantly reduced or eliminated, allowing them to heal
+• The risk of irritation or inflammation of your gums is significantly reduced or eliminated, allowing them to heal

 • Periodontal maintenance allows for the removal of plaque and tartar, which cannot be removed with traditional brushing